Skip to main content

 Storing Your Medicine

-All medicines supplied by the University of Utah Health pharmacy come from a recognized pharmacy wholesaler or directly from the manufacturer.
+All medication supplies by U of U health pharmacy will come from a recognized pharmacy wholesaler or directly from the manufacture.

 We maintain the highest standards of quality and patient safety.

-Pharmacists check all prescription orders.
-They check for interactions and allergies from the documented medicines you are taking.
+Our pharmacists check all prescription orders.
+They also check for drug interactions and allergies from the medications you take.

 Payment & Prescription Costs

-Prescription Costs
+Prescription costs

-Other Insurance information
+Other insurance information

 Prescription Transfers

-At your request, we can transfer your prescription to an outside pharmacy.
-Please call us and we will help with the transfer.
+At your request, we can transfer your prescriptions to an outside pharmacy.